How to Easily Fix "Element not found" Error on Windows 10

 Click "Recovery" on the left pane.
 Click "Get started" under "Reset this PC" and then follow the instructions to reset your PC.

-We hope that at least one of the solutions above helps you to fix the "Element not found" error and you are able to perform actions on Windows 10 (such as opening photos and images) without any problems.
+We hope that at least one of the solutions above helps you fix the "Element not found" error, and you can perform actions on Windows 10 (such as opening photos and images) without problems.